Soldiers arrest 10 kidnap suspects in Abia

 However, following credible intelligence, soldiers reportedly raided the hideout of the criminals at Borrow Pit, by Ubani Street, off Ariaria junction.

-An army officer who confirmed the arrests disclosed that when the hoodlums who had already started making demands for ransom from the victim’s family, suspected they were been trailed by security operatives, they abandoned him in the bush and fled to the Borrow Pit.
+An army officer who confirmed the arrests disclosed that when the hoodlums, who had already started making demands for ransom from the victim’s family, suspected they were being trailed by security operatives, they abandoned him in the bush and fled to the Borrow Pit.

 It was gathered that the soldiers trailed them to the Borrow Pit and arrested them.